 We believe 4-H should not be limited to youth who have the privilege to live on a working farm.
 4-H should be available to all those who want to participate regardless of their location or economic status.

 As part of our ongoing effort to give back to the community in which we live, we open our farm and alpacas to extend the reach of 4-H participation within the Grand Traverse area.

-If you live in Grand Traverse county and you would like to become a member of our 4-H alpaca group, please reach out to us and let us know.
+If you live in Grand Traverse county and you would like to become a member of our 4-H alpaca group (Farm and Fleece), please reach out to us and let us know.

 Learn More About the Grand Traverse 4-H Program for Alpacas

 - 4-H members enjoy alpacas as they learn their history, care, and training as they become responsible for the alpaca’s physical, nutritional, and mental health needs.

 - 4-H youth develop life skills such as communication, citizenship, decision-makin~ leadership, interpersonal relations, and community and global awareness.